Share This Post

 Bailin recalls Robins coming down to those little league games to familiarize himself with who the top players in the area were.

 “Robins was very aware of all the players – that’s why he became a legend and his shadow will forever loom large in Levittown.
 Tom Tuttle does a great job of honoring the past.
 Tuttle has a great model of brotherhood.
 It’s the truth.
-Division is one of those team.
+Division is one of those teams.
 Levittown is a brand of baseball that is one of the great programs.”

 Division HS